-We assess the application against eligibility criteria and notify you if you are not eligible.
+We assess the applications against eligibility criteria and notify you if you are not eligible.
 If you are eligible, we then assess your eligible application against the assessment criteria including an overall consideration of value with money.
+A Selection Advisory Panel may be convened to contribute to the review of applications.